 The Phillip Markoff Story (A possibly chilling vignette straight out of a Coen brothers flick): The break in the Julissa Brisman case came hours after police released new security camera photos showing a clean-cut, 6-foot-tall man casually fingering his Blackberry as he non-chalantly walked to and from around the scene of three crime scenes.
 Was this sheer coincidence or evidence of murderer in action?
 Was the casual mien the tell-tale sign of a cold-blooded killer?

 The exterior presentation reminded people of another cold-blooded killer from a different generation; Ted Bundy, the serial killer who charmed his way into the confidence of many a young woman.
 The possibility that Philip Markoff could have been another Ted Bundy in the making is extremely unsettling.
-Killers who look clean-cut and normal are more unsettling than two-headed monsters.
+Killers who look clean-cut and normal are more unsettling than three-headed monsters.

 Dr. Jekyll or Mr. Hyde?
 Markoff as preppy med student suits up.
 The possibility that he was Mr, Hyde in the making is scarier than the stuff of Friday the 13th.